Government of Canada and City of Brampton invest in transition to electric bus fleet

 SOURCE Infrastructure Canada

-For further information: (media only) Jean-Sebastien Comeau, Press Secretary and Senior Communications Advisor, Office of the Honourable Dominic LeBlanc, Minister of Intergovernmental Affairs, Infrastructure and Communities, 343-574-8116, [email protected]; Media Relations, The Canadian Urban Transit Research & Innovation Consortium (CUTRIC), Kayla Ciaschi, Talk Shop Media, [email protected]; Media Relations, Infrastructure Canada, 613-960-9251, Toll free: 1-877-250-7154, Email: [email protected]; Media Relations, City of Brampton, Ashton Patis, [email protected]
+For further information: (media only), please contact: Jean-Sebastien Comeau, Press Secretary and Senior Communications Advisor, Office of the Honourable Dominic LeBlanc, Minister of Intergovernmental Affairs, Infrastructure and Communities, 343-574-8116, [email protected]; Media Relations, The Canadian Urban Transit Research & Innovation Consortium (CUTRIC), Kayla Ciaschi, Talk Shop Media, [email protected]; Media Relations, Infrastructure Canada, 613-960-9251, Toll free: 1-877-250-7154, Email: [email protected]; Media Relations, City of Brampton, Ashton Patis, [email protected]

 Share this article